 Factors that influence the reactive distillation process design to obtain the desired products

 - Reactor models

 - Process operation conditions

-Reactive distillation provide high selectivity design variable and higher value products production on which the profits of chemical industry depends on.
+Reactive distillation provides high selectivity design variable and higher value products production on which the profits of the chemical industry depends on.